richkazz/aspnetcore-webapi-template-richkazz/README.md

 ### Alternatively you can also clone the [Repository](https://github.com/sinantok/aspnetcore-webapi-template).

 1. Clone this Repository and Extract it to a Folder.
-3. Change the Connection Strings for the "DefaultConnection" and "IdentityConnection" in the appsettings.json
+2. Change the Connection Strings for the "DefaultConnection" in the appsettings.json
-2. Run the following commands on Powershell in the Projecct's Directory.
+3. Run the following commands on Powershell in the Projecct's Directory.
 - dotnet restore
-- dotnet ef database update -Context IdentityContext
 - dotnet ef database update -Context ApplicationDbContext
 - dotnet run (OR) Run the Solution using Visual Studio

+### Note:
+The IdentityDB has been combined with the ApplicationDbContext, so the application now uses a single database.

 ### Swagger
 You can view endpoints with swagger